wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-compliance-for-microsoft-teams/includes/07-create-information-barrier-policy.md

 After creating segments, you can create the policies that restrict the segments from communication.
 There are two types of policies:

-- **Block** policies prevent one group from communicating with another group.
+- **Block** policies block communications between segments.

-- **Allow** policies allow a group to communicate with only certain other, specific groups.
+- **Allow** policies allow a segment to communicate only with one other segment.

 #### **Scenario 1:** Block communications between segments